Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_cheat_sheet.md

     - AKSNodeClass is Azure’s equivalence to EC2NodeClass for Azure specific settings.
 Each Karpenter NodePool must contain a reference to an AKSNodeClass via the spec.template.spec.nodeClassRef.

 - Adjustments:
     - The same concepts within the workshop generally translate to AKS.
-However, for the actual deployment step, we need a `AKSNodeClass`, and a few additional Azure specific adjustmetns.
+However, for the actual deployment step, we need a `AKSNodeClass`, and a few additional Azure specific adjustments.
 So, instead of the given deployment command follow [2_basic_noodpool.md](https://github.com/Azure/karpenter-provider-azure/tree/main/docs/workshops/2_basic_noodpool.md)

 ### Step: [Scaling Application](https://catalog.workshops.aws/karpenter/en-US/basic-nodepool/scaling)